Conde de Lipa

-Conde de Lipa Ludwik Tarszeński Konarzenski, known as Conde de Lipa (Count of Lipa) (ca.1793 – October 24, 1871) was a Polish captain and photographer recognized for his participation in the November Uprising in Poland, and for his work as an early photographer and one of the first instructors of photography with his own photo schools in Spain.
+Conde de Lipa Luis Tarszenski, known as Conde de Lipa (Count of Lipa) (ca.1793 – October 24, 1871) was a Polish captain and photographer recognized for his participation in the November Uprising in Poland, and for his work as an early photographer and one of the first instructors of photography with his own photo schools in Spain.
 He was official photographer to the Queens of Spain and Portugal.
 Spanish poet and publisher Enrique Hernández-Luike was his great-grandson.